re-data/re-data/docs/docs/getting_started/installation/new_to_dbt.md

 ## Install re_data package

-For new users we recommend installing re_data package:
+For new users we recommend starting with installing re_data package in your python environment

 ```bash
 pip install re_data
 ```

-re_data includes dbt in dependencies so after this step you will already have it installed in your system.
+re_data includes dbt-core in dependencies so after this step you will already have it installed in your system.
+But in order to use dbt for your specific db you need to install dbt-postgres, dbt-snowflake, dbt-redshift, dbt-bigquery.

 ## Init your dbt project